lgatto/TeachingMaterial/git/2_Remote.md

 If we now check our GitHub page we should be able to see our new changes under the Commit tab.

-If we created a new branch to develop a new feature and then we want to push it into GitHub:
+If we created a new branch to do some experimental analysis and then we want to push it into GitHub:

-	$ git push origin feature2
+	$ git push origin analysis0.1

 This will work assumig that 'origin' is still an alias for our remote repository in GitHub.
-The feature2 branch should now be created in our GitHub repository.
+The analysis0.1 branch should now be created in our GitHub repository.

 ### Collaboration: pulling changes from a remote repository